alexnavarro/forecast/README.md

 # Forecast

-This project is a weather Android app for you keep updated of your preferred places.
-Its use [worldweatheronline api][1] that means you need create a api key to build you own weather app.
+This project is a weather Android app for you to keep updated your preferred places.
+The wheather provider is the [worldweatheronline api][1] what means you need create a api key to build you own weather app.

 Third Party Libraries and Reasons
 ---------------------------------

-To be compatible with old versions are used as much as possible Views and Classes from support-library, that include appcompat and design.
+To be compatible with old versions are used as much as possible Views and Classes from support-library, that includes appcompat and design.

-Are used some libraries that are standard in the market, like retrofit and okhttp3 to handle with network.
+It is used some libraries that are standard in the market, like retrofit and okhttp3 to handle with network.
 They are very efficient, flexible.
 For example, [RxJava](https://github.com/ReactiveX/RxJava) and [RxAndroid](https://github.com/ReactiveX/RxAndroid), are compatible with retrofit.

 For loading images was used Picasso because it's simple, powerful and optimize development time.
-For most projects and, this is very simple, are no problems, we no need worry about out of memory.

-To simplify the data persistence Suggar ORM was picked.
+To simplify the data persistence layer Suggar ORM was picked.

 [Butter Knife](https://github.com/JakeWharton/butterknife) help us with thousands of findsbyId.
 It implements Dependency Injection and is easy and fast to understand and learn.